hanmindev/MCMV/README.md

 # bvh-to-mcf
 .bvh file to .mcfunction converter

+This page is WIP because I have been rewriting it.

+If you want the older version: https://github.com/hanmangokiwi/bvh_to_mcf

 Example video of it in action: https://www.youtube.com/watch?v=L2yVFUgoeBY

 Quick setup for beginners tutorial: https://www.youtube.com/watch?v=uLdCslxuUDs [outdated, but if you follow the tutorial below you should be able to follow through].
 I will post an updated tutorial as soon as I have some time free from school.